WANdisco/wandisco-documentation-ldm/docs/migrate-metadata.md

 sidebar_label: Create a metadata migration
 ---

+ Migrations will transfer existing metadata, as well as any subsequent changes made to the source metadata (in its scope), while HiveMigrator keeps working.

+## Create a metadata migration with the UI

+## Create a metadata migration with the CLI

 Migrate metadata from your source metastore to a target metastore using the `hive migration` command.
-Migrations will transfer existing metadata, as well as any subsequent changes made to the source metadata (in its scope), while HiveMigrator keeps working.

-## Create a metadata migration

 Define the source and target using the [hive agent names](./connect-metastores.md#add-hive-agents), and apply the [hive rule names](./define-metadata-rules.md#add-hive-rules) to the migration.